OOC9490/sei_project0/README.md

 ## Problems in the creation of Tic Tac Toe
 1. Not hard coding "winning combinations" for the program to check against
 2. Pre-rendering a gameboard - this limited me to a 3 by 3 board, but it wasn't something I wanted to prioritise heavily in creating the program.
+3. Not being able to implement the game with enough logic to determine a draw before the entire game board is filled.

 ## For the future
 A list of things I intend to enhance the current build with in my spare time: